Rudy Riou

-Rudy Riou (born 22 January 1980) is a French former professional football goalkeeper who is the goalkeeper coach of Toulouse FC.
+Rudy Riou (born 22 January 1980) is a French former professional footballer who played as a goalkeeper.
+He is the goalkeeper coach of Toulouse FC.

 Career

 Montpellier

 Riou made his Ligue 1 début on 31 July 1999, being a key figure in a 2–1 victory over Olympique Lyonnais.
 He played 20 games for Montpellier before they were relegated.
 He signed his first professional contract in 2000.

 In Ligue 2 he played 18 games and participated in the club's promotion back to Ligue 1.
 He then spent three seasons in Ligue 1 but at the end of the 2003–04 season he left Montpellier, who were once again relegated to Ligue 2.

 Istres and Toulouse

 In 2004 Riou agreed to sign for FC Istres, who were newly promoted to Ligue 1.
 He remained with FC Istres for three years before they were relegated to National.
 Riou then went on to sign for Toulouse FC, but rarely featured.